JssXmy/AqTox-MTL-GCN/README.md

 ### Single-task (ST) Models
 ST Models include ST-GCN and traditional machine learning (ML) models, involving RF, XGBoost, LightGBM.
 The ST-GCN model shares the same algorithm as MTL-GCN.
 There is no need to generate separate molecular graph data for each endpoint.
-Once the multi-task data is created, simply update the '`args['select_task_list']`' in `Toxicity_MGA_ST.py` to build single-task models for different endpoints.
+Once the multi-task data is created, simply update the '`args['select_task_list']`' in `Toxicity_MGA_ST.py` and ruin it then to build single-task models for different endpoints.

-ST-ML Model codes related to single-task traditional machine learning models is located in the '`ML_Modeling`' folder, which includes '`fp_generation_{fp type}.py`' for generating molecular fingerprints and '`{algorithms}_{fp type}_classification.py`'
+ST-ML Model codes related to ST traditional ML models is located in the '`ML_Modeling`' folder, which includes '`fp_generation_{fp type}.py`' for generating molecular fingerprints(fp) and '`{algorithms}_{fp type}_classification.py`'

+### Applicability domain (AD)
+Code related to the Applicability Domain is located in the '`AD`' folder.
+This includes data files '`TrainingSet.xlsx`' and '`ExternalSet_pred.xlsx`', as well as the code files '`AD.py`' and '`metAppDomain_ADM.py`'.

+`metAppDomain_ADM.py`: Required files for structure activity landscape-based application domains (ADSAL);

+`AD.py` : characterize the ADSAL of a model; Users can set different application domain stringency levels according to the instructions in the codes and their own needs, in order to achieve the function of improving the prediction of the MTL-GCN model.

+`TrainingSet.xlsx` and `ExternalSet_pred.xlsx`: Training and e xternal validation sets used in the current study for developing the optimal MTL-GCN model.
+Note: The data structure in the training set and external validation sets provided here are not real but serve as examples only.
+You can run `AD.py` successfully by simply following the structure of these example data.